Students have the opportunity to choose from multiple degree options in this program:

 Undergraduate students at the College of Engineering in Ann Arbor have the opportunity to speed their progress towards an ISD Master of Engineering degree through the Sequential Undergraduate/Graduate Study (SUGS) program:

 Students who receive an undergraduate BSE degree from the U-M – Shanghai Jiao Tong University’s Joint Institute (U-M SJTU) can also pursue an Integrative Systems + Design Engineering Master’s degree at U-M through the U-M-SJTU Accelerated Master’s Degree Program (AMDP).

 Become an innovator in technology and process improvement

-It is the bedrock of a strong economy, supporting a solid employment base in direct manufacturing and broader employment in multiple related services.
-Now, more than ever, the need for leaders who are innovators in technology and know how to streamline manufacturing processes is critical.
+Manufacturing is a bedrock of a strong economy, supporting a solid employment base in the manufacturing industry as well as in multiple related service industries.
+Now, more than ever, there is a critical need for leaders and engineers who are innovators in technology and have the broad knowledge and skills how to streamline manufacturing processes and make the managerial decisions.

 Students in this program acquire the advanced engineering and management skills to become a dynamic leader in manufacturing.
 Students learn how to improve the quality and efficiency of manufacturing systems through advanced technologies and skills in their engineering discipline, acquiring breadth across disciplines, leading project teams, and understanding the complete product development and manufacturing process, including its management.

 - Manufacturing Design & Sustainability